Lauren Greenfield: Generation Wealth

 Greenfield's film Generation Wealth was selected to be the opening night film at the Sundance Film Festival 2018 in the Documentary Premiere program.
 Nick Allen of RogerEbert.com wrote that the film was "a stunningly deeply resonant documentary about notions as seemingly obvious as the value of love over wealth itself."
+Ann-Derrick Gaillot's generally positive review in The Outline described it as a "a sprawling chronicle of decadence and decay" and "As a study of capitalist obsession, it’s a fascinating and at times frantic look at the very bizarre world we are all strangely accustomed to."
+Joseph Walsh of Time Out praised it for laying bare society's obsession with affluence and excess with "scalpel-sharp insight."
+He found the documentary to be bleak yet compelling, suggesting that it effectively captures and critiques societal trends around wealth and consumerism.

 The film received its European premiere at the Berlin International Film Festival (aka Berlinale 68), where it was featured in the Panorama program.
 Other festivals include SXSW and CPH:DOX.
 The film was distributed by Amazon Studios and released in U.S. theaters on July 20, 2018.
 Greenfield received a nomination for the Writers Guild of America Award for Best Documentary Screenplay at the 71st Writers Guild of America Awards for the film.

 The Kingmaker

 The Kingmaker is a 2019 documentary film written and directed by Greenfield, featuring the political career of Imelda Marcos with a focus on the Marcos family's efforts to rehabilitate the family's image and to return to political power, including her plans to see her son Bongbong become President of the Philippines, and the alliance that Bongbong and Imee Marcos established with Rodrigo Duterte in his bid to win the 2016 Philippine presidential election.

 It debuted internationally in August 2019 at the 76th Venice Film Festival, after which it premiered at the Telluride Film Festival, the Toronto International Film Festival, and the London Film Festival, the first documentary to ever debut at all four festivals in the same year.
 It debuted in the Philippines on January 29, 2020.

 The Kingmaker was nominated as best documentary at the London Film Festival and the Stockholm Film Festival, and for the Checkpoints Award at the Bergen International Film Festival.
 It was nominated for four categories in the 2019 Critic’s Choice Documentary Awards, eventually winning the award for Most Compelling Living Subject of a Documentary.
 It also received the Audience Award for Best Documentary Film at the Warsaw International Film Festival 2019.

-The film has a 97% Certified Fresh rating from Rotten Tomatoes, 86% from Google Users, 7.6 from IMDb, and a 76/100 from Metacritic.
+The film has a 97% rating from Rotten Tomatoes, 86% from Google Users, 7.6 from IMDb, and a 76/100 from Metacritic.